-The accounting policies of the Magic City Acceptance Academy, Alabama (the School) have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to government units.
+The financial statements of the Magic City Acceptance Academy, Alabama (the School) have been prepared in conformity with accounting principles generally accepted in the United States, as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the School's accounting policies are described below:
+The significant accounting policies of the School are described below: